About the Property

 About the Program

-The adult program at the Brewster House allows a group to not only explore the oldest house in the town of Brookhaven, but learn about the way that colonial long islanders lived under British rule during the American Revolution.
-The history of the Culper Spy Ring is brought to life with an interactive and engaging escape room.
+The Taste of the Tavern program at the Brewster House allows a group to not only explore the oldest house in the town of Brookhaven, but learn about the way that colonial long islanders lived under British rule during the American Revolution.
+The history of the Culper Spy Ring is brought to life with an interactive and engaging presentation of the changing home, family and occupants through the centuries.
 In this escape room, you will discover for yourself where Joseph Brewster’s loyalties lied – to the British who controlled his family’s welfare or the patriots who promised freedom.
-After the escape room, guests will experience an authentic colonial bite to eat and tea or cider to drink in the original tavern room (circa 1740).
+After the experience, guests will experience an authentic colonial tea to drink in the original tavern room (circa 1740).

 The Brewster House is listed on the New York State and National Register of Historic Places.